 In late January 2019, CMS' Center for Medicare and Medicaid Innovation (CMMI) announced its intent to allow MA plans (as part of the already-established Value-Based Insurance Design (VBID) Model), to voluntarily opt to cover hospice beginning in CY2021.
 According to CMMI, the proposal is intended to increase appropriate and timely access to hospice services, facilitate better coordination of care, and enable innovation.
 CMMI created the original VBID model so that MA plans could tailor benefit coverage for chronic conditions so as to encourage better treatment adherence, thereby reducing costly complications that can accompany poor care management (RAND VBID Year One Evaluation Report).
 Since the MA program places a strong emphasis on utilization control and financial savings, there are widespread concerns that carving end-of-life care into the MA benefit package poses serious risks and will negatively impact the scope and quality of services patients currently receive as part of the hospice benefit.
+Upon release of the CY2021 and CY2022 Requests for Application (RFAs) for MA VBID and the CY2021 Technical Specifications these concerns remain.

 The development of measures to assess the quality of care provided by hospice entities is well under way but is still a relatively young program.
 Hospice providers are subject to a small albeit growing number of quality measures, including a hospice-specific CAHPS survey that is completed by an informal family caregiver.
-Quality measure scores and additional hospice data are publicly posted on a Hospice Compare website, and CMS continues to add more data to improve the website's value.
+Quality measure scores and additional hospice data are publicly posted on a Care Compare website, and CMS continues to add more data to improve the website's value.
 In addition, CMS has in development a hospice assessment instrument (HOPE - Hospice Outcomes & Patient Evaluation) that is intended to assist both hospices and CMS in achieving a fuller understanding of patient care needs.
-Information gleaned from the assessment and other sources will play an important role in enhancing the Hospice Quality Reporting Program (HQRP) and utility of the Hospice Compare website in future years.
+Information gleaned from the assessment and other sources will play an important role in enhancing the Hospice Quality Reporting Program (HQRP) and utility of the CareCompare website in future years.